 Be sure to keep track of what is included in your hotel rate.
 Will the hotel provide breakfast or will you need to buy coffee and pastries in town?
 Are you going to be disconnected from WiFi when you need to send a critical email for work?
 We can’t stress it enough: careful planning prevents travel disasters!

 With those things in mind, here are some of the different options to consider when booking accommodations for your Italian getaway.

 Large international companies like Radisson Blu and Hilton operate outstanding hotels in every corner of the world.
 You know what to expect from this type of experience: clean, modern accommodations, a dedicated support staff, and oftentimes breakfast or dining on location.

-On the other hand, staying in a chain hotel can deprive you of some of the local Italian charm.
+On the other hand, staying in a chain hotel can deprive you of some of the local Italian charms.
 Some travelers are turned off by the sterile atmosphere of one of these hotels and opt instead for a family-run B&B. The cost of staying in a Radisson or Hyatt can also be exorbitant when compared to the bare-bones hostel down the street.

 The amenities of an agriturismo vary widely.
 While some provide the basics that you would expect from any hostel, others can be very luxurious with fine decorations, exquisite meals, and stunning views.
 To look into staying at an agriturismo, simply search the Italian name of your desired city with agriturismo.
 For example, if you are booking accommodations for Venice, search “Venezia agriturismo.”

 Bed and Breakfast